Best Cash Advance Apps Like MoneyLion: 17 Other Options

 READ MORE: Apps like Brigit

-Though Albert’s primary services are banking and financial services, the app also offers small cash advances of up to $250.
+Though Albert’s primary services are mobile banking and financial services, the app also offers small cash advances of up to $250.
 Albert users who set up an account with direct deposit can also access their paycheck up to two days early.

 Albert’s best feature is that its “Genius” plan offers access to real humans when you need help.
+You will need to pay for an Albert “Genius” subscription in order to be eligible for cash advances, which costs $14.99,

 Albert has earned a B rating with the BBB.